-Each resident must know the limits of his/her scope of authority, and the circumstances under which he/she is permitted to act with conditional independence.
-In particular, PGY-1 residents should be supervised either directly or indirectly with direct supervision immediately available.
-[Each Review Committee will describe the achieved competencies under which PGY-1 residents progress to be supervised indirectly, with direct supervision available.]
+Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
+Initially, PGY-1 residents must be supervised either directly or indirectly with direct supervision immediately available.
+[Each Review Committee may describe the conditions and the achieved competencies under which PGY-1 residents may progress to be supervised indirectly with direct supervision available.]
+[VI.A.2.e..(1).(a)]

-Faculty supervision assignments should be of sufficient duration to assess the knowledge and skills of each resident and delegate to him/her the appropriate level of patient care authority and responsibility.
+Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility.
+(Has changed from Detail to Core) [VI.A.2.f)]